DevExpress/dotnet-eud/README.md

 # DevExpress End-User Documentation

-This **End-User Documentation** targets the application's end users and explains how to use UI elements DevExpress implements.
-This information helps software developers create their own help files for projects that incorporate DevExpress technologies.
+This article explains how to clone DevExpress End-User documentation sources and how to create your own documentation websites and help files for projects based on DevExpress technologies.
+It also provides links to a sample pre-built website and PDF files.

+> * If you require End-User documentation for **v17.1 and earlier** you can download previous versions in CHM and PDF formats from at https://www.devexpress.com/Support/Documentation/download.xml?platform=user-dev-docs
-> For **Developer Documentation with API Reference** see [https://documentation.devexpress.com](https://www.devexpress.com/Support/Documentation/).
+> * For **Developer Documentation with API Reference** see [https://documentation.devexpress.com](https://www.devexpress.com/Support/Documentation/).

 ## The Scope
 DevExpress products for WinForms, WPF and ASP.NET WebForms/MVC.